milanbankovic/constructions/minizinc/README.md

 Enter the repository:

-      cd constructions/
+      cd constructions/minizinc

 and invoke the following command for a chosen problem:

-    <path_to_minizinc>/bin/minizinc --solver chuffed <model>.mzn maxSteps.dzn [minSteps.dzn] X_Y_Z.dzn
+    <path_to_minizinc>/bin/minizinc --solver chuffed <model>.mzn maxSteps.dzn X_Y_Z.dzn

-where <model> may be any of the three variants of the model, and X_Y_Z.dzn may be any of data files for a specific problem.
-File minSteps.dzn should be provided only in case of model_inc.mzn.
-You can manually edit files maxSteps.dzn and minSteps.dzn to change the upper (or lower) limit for the number of steps.
+where <model> may be any of the two variants of the model, and X_Y_Z.dzn may be any of data files for a specific problem.
+You can manually edit files maxSteps.dzn to change the upper (or lower) limit for the number of steps.